jixiuf/kpmenu/autotype.md

 This patch adds support for performing autotype in an external utility, reference tickets #3 and #8

 I've been using this for the past week or so, fixing behaviors and bugs and improving the autotype program; the main changes have been stable for about a week, and I added the main sequence parsing code a couple of days ago and have updated that code today.
 The sequence parsing code is shared with `quasiauto` through copy/paste.

+I have merge quasiauto to kpmenu, so you don't need install `quasiauto` now.

 At a high level, this consists of four changes: